piyush-g0enka/Drone-Circular-Sine-Wave-Trajectory/README.md

 # Drone_Circular_Trajectory

-This repository contains C++ code to control a MODAL AI drone, making it perform a circular-helical trajectory while maintaining its heading towards the center of the circle.
-The code is designed for autonomous flight, enabling smooth and precise circular motion with real-time heading adjustments.
+This repository contains C++ code to control a MODAL AI VOXL2 drone, making it perform a circular-helical trajectory while maintaining its heading towards the center of the circle.

 ## Features